meteor518/Retinal-fluid-segmentation/README.md

 # Retinal-fluid-segmentation
 Segmentation algorithms of retinal fluid.
 The project uses three methods.
+See the readme.md file in each method folder for the specific steps of running codes.
 ## 0_threshold
 Based-threshold method for edema segmentation.
 ## 1_FCM